Sofia from A to Z: Welcome, dear EU officials

-Bulgaria will take over the Presidency of the Council of the European Union on January 1, 2018.
-Lots of visits of EU officials and other individuals and groups for that reason are a foregone conclusion.
+Bulgaria will take over the Presidency of the Council of the European Union on January 1 2018.
+Lots of visits by EU officials and other individuals and groups are a foregone conclusion.
 This A to Z list might serve as a first portion of information about Sofia, for guests who have not been here before.

 A: Ayran

-This yogurt drink is refreshing and healthy.
+This yoghurt drink is refreshing and healthy.
 Bulgarians drink it a lot, and you will most likely like it.

 B: Beauty

-You are visiting a beautiful country of 7 million inhabitants, with great skiing slopes and a Black Sea coast.
+You are visiting a beautiful country of seven million inhabitants, with great skiing slopes and a Black Sea coast.
 Bulgaria is a tourist haven.

 C: Currency

-Since Bulgaria is not part of the Euro zone yet, the national currency is the Lev (plural: Leva).
-1.95 Leva = 1 Euro.
+Since Bulgaria is not part of the euro zone yet, the national currency is the lev (plural: leva).
+1.95 leva = 1 euro.

 D: Driving